-The institute of Bioinformatics expect their graduate student to actively contribute to and participate in all aspects of the graduate program.
+In addition, the institute of Bioinformatics expect their graduate student to actively contribute to and participate in all aspects of the graduate program.
 This includes attending IOB seminars, IOB social events, retreats, graduate student and faculty recruitment events, and engaging in the intellectual life of the institute.